SiriusHacks/SiriusHacks/README.md

 -	Meet up with TOP Investment Institutions<br><br>

 ## Judging Criteria
+**Chialisp Based**<br>
+All Chia related projects are welcome while Chialisp-based projects will be given priority.

 **Category**<br>
 The tracks or themes may include but are not limited to the following:Improved DeFi, Improved NFT, Improved Layer2, GameFi, Tools and wallet.
 Other attempts are also welcome.